 - Help Each Other Out When Needed

 As any experienced scrum master knows, there are times when even the best-laid plans fall apart.
-Maybe the product owner is struggling to prioritize items on the backlog, or the team is starting to lose focus and fall behind schedule.
+Maybe the product owner is struggling to prioritise items on the backlog, or the team is starting to lose focus and fall behind schedule.
 In these situations, it’s important to be able to rely on the other members of the scrum team for support.
-For example, if the product owner is having trouble with backlog prioritization, the scrum master can provide guidance.
+For example, if the product owner is having trouble with backlog prioritisation, the scrum master can provide guidance.
 Similarly, if the scrum master is struggling to keep the team on track, the product owner can step in to help out.
 By working together and supporting each other, the product owner and scrum master can ensure that the project stays on track and meets its objectives.

 - Hold Each Other Accountable

 While the product owner and scrum master are both responsible for the success of the project, it is important that each party holds the other accountable.
 This means that if either party is not meeting their obligations, the other should step in and address the issue.
 For example, if the scrum master notices that the product owner is not keeping the backlog up-to-date, they should speak to them about it.
 Similarly, if the product owner notices that the team is starting to fall behind schedule, they should bring it up with the scrum master.
 By holding each other accountable, both parties can ensure that tasks are being completed and objectives are being met.

 - Be Willing to Compromise